How to add radio buttons in input forms in your interactive wireframes

 5) In the second panel, add the same Input fields and Text widgets but this time leave them as editable.

-6) Now it’s time to define the interactions.
+6) Now it’s time to define the events.
 Select the bottom Radio button and go to the Events tab.
 Add a new event: an ‘On click’ + ‘Set active panel’ event.
 Select panel number 2 (the one with the inputs activated) and click OK.

 7) Now select the upper radio button.
 Go to the Events tab and add another ‘On click’ + ‘Set active panel’ event, this time selecting panel 1.